LinuxCommandLibrary

 CAVEATS

-Salt must be provided and should be random.
+Salt must be provided as a positional argument and should be at least 8 random bytes.
 Higher memory/time costs improve security but increase computation time.
-Argon2id is recommended for most uses.
+Argon2id is recommended for password hashing.
+The CLI hashes only — there is no built-in verification mode; verify hashes from a library that understands the PHC-encoded output.

 HISTORY